royborgen/SecretSanta/README.md

 # SecretSanta
-SecretSanta reads a list of "Santas" and randomly matches each of the santas with a "child".
+SecretSanta reads a list of "Santa's" and randomly matches each of the Santa's with a "child".
 The script then sends an email to each Santa informing them who their child is.
 The script is highly customizable, enabling you to easily configure the email content, server settings and sender information through a configuration file.

 ## Usage
 The script is executed by running drawsanta.py

 # secretsanta.conf
 This is the scripts configuration file.
-If no configuration file exist, a default one will be created automatically.
+If no configuration file exists, a default one will be created automatically.
 The file contains general, mailserver, email and logging settings.

 ```